TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Methodology

 \subsection{Problem Formulation}

-\textbf{Adversarial Patch Injection. }The adversary aims to manipulate the VLAs to execute certain behavior by applying an adversarial patch to the environment.
-Let $\delta \in \mathbb{R}^{h\times w\times c}$ denote the adversarial patch and $M\in\{0,1\}^{H\times W}$ be a binary mask indicating the patch's position.
+\textbf{Adversarial Patch Injection. }The adversary aims to manipulate the VLAs to execute a target behavior by applying an adversarial patch to the environment.
+Let $\delta$ denote the adversarial patch and $M$ be a binary mask indicating the patch's position.
 For every time step $t$, the adversarial observation $\tilde{O}$ is formulated as:

 where $\odot$ denotes element-wise multiplication.
-And the adversarial patch $\delta$ should be effective in whole process. \textbf{Offline Rollout. }Unlike previous patch attack work on a single static frame, our goal is to hijack the VLAs to execute a coherent, sequential target behavior.
+The adversarial patch should remain effective throughout the entire rollout. \textbf{Offline Rollout. }Unlike previous patch attack work on a single static frame, our goal is to hijack the VLAs to execute a coherent, sequential target behavior.
 Thus, we curate an offline clean dataset $\mathcal{D}=\{\tau_n\}_{n=1}^N$ by rolling out the VLAs on different tasks.
-And the trajectory $\tau$ is expressed by tuple $(O, R, a)$.
+The trajectory $\tau$ is represented as a tuple $(O, R, a)$.

-\textbf{Optimization Objective.} The adversarial objective is to optimize the patch $\delta$ such that when it is applied to the clean observations in $\mathcal{D}$, the VLA $P_\theta$ is induced to generate the target reasoning CoT $R^*$ and action $a^*$.
-The total loss is adjusted by a coefficient $\lambda$.
-Formally, we aim to minimize the following objective function:
+\textbf{Optimization Objective.} The adversarial objective is to optimize the patch $\delta$ such that when it is applied to the clean observations in $\mathcal{D}$, the VLA $P_\theta$ is induced to generate the target reasoning CoT $R^*$ and action $a^*$. \hzx{Additionally, to improve the stealthiness of the patch, we further introduce a content loss $\mathcal{L}_{\text{content}}$ and Total Variation (TV) loss $\mathcal{L}_{\text{tv}}$.} The coefficients $\lambda_1$, $\lambda_2$, and $\lambda_3$ balance the contributions of the action loss, content loss, and TV loss, respectively.
+Formally, we minimize: